MarkPearlCoZa/Blog_General/_posts/2016-07-26-Three-phases-of-programming.md

 To further motivate why I rarely focus on making code 'fast' it is important to understand what I value most.
 When given a choice between readability and performance, I will pick readability any day of the week.
 I value readability over performance!

 Why do I value this?
-I've observed that when I 'optimize' code I typically loose readability.
+What I've observed that when I 'optimize' code I typically loose readability.
 For me, readability and performance sit on opposite ends of the scale.
 The more performant your code is, the less readable it is, and likewise, the more readable your code is, the less performant it is.

 <img class="img-responsive center-block" alt="Scale" src="{{ site.url }}/assets/images/Three-Stages-Of-Programming-Scale.jpg">